zgornel/Garamond.jl/docs/src/clientserver.md

 Through the `-d` switch, a data configuration is specified for use.
 It holds all the necessary information related to data loading, indexing, searching, recommending etc.

+## Clients

-## Commandline client
+### garc: Commandline client
-The commandline client `garc` sends the query to an open Unix socket and waits the search results on the same socket.
+The commandline client `garc` sends the request to an open Unix socket and waits the search response on the same socket.
 It is worthwhile checking the available commandline options:
 ```
 $ ./garc --help
 usage: garc [--log-level LOG-LEVEL] [-u UNIX-SOCKET]